sevidmusic/Roady/README.md

 App Packages define the basic configuration of an App.

-They are intended to provide a snapshot of an App that can be used to make instances of the App over and over again.
+The purpose of an App Package is to provide a snapshot of an App that can be used to reproduce an instance of the App for a Darling Data Management System installation.

 Developing an App as an App Package makes it easier to maintain, share, develop, refactor, release, and reuse different versions of an App.